nick-kanakis/effective-java-in-a-nutshell/README.md

 In order to write "Skeletal" or AbstractXXX class:

-1) study the interface and decide which methods are the primitives in terms of which the others can be implemented.
+1) Study the interface and decide which methods are the primitives in terms of which the others can be implemented.
 These primitives will be the abstract methods in your skeletal implementation.

-2) provide default methods in the interface for all of the methods that can be implemented directly atop the primitives, but recall that you may not provide default methods for Object methods such as equals and hashCode.
+2) Provide default methods in the interface for all of the methods that can be implemented directly atop the primitives, but recall that you may not provide default methods for Object methods such as equals and hashCode.